sanjamillo2010-dotcom/DND-DM-Helper/README.md

   - Size Category
   - Level
   - XP
+  - Aliment
+  - Divinity
+  - Ability
+  - CA
+   - Natural Armor
+   - Test Armor
+   - Test Shield

 ---
 ## How to make it in a executable file
 You can skip this part if there is already a working executable file in the repository.
-They will be in ~/Executable/yourOS
+They will be in /Executable/yourOS
 ### Linux

 **1. Install the tools**